Jimmyfevrier/osTicket--Post-installation/README.md

 - Create Agents and Clients
 - Provided Agents and Clients with Permissions and Roles
-- Sumbit a Mock Ticket
 - Explore differences in Acess
-- Create SLAs and Explore how to solve a ticket
+- Create SLAs and Exploring how to solve a ticket

 <h2>Configuration Steps</h2>

 <p>
+  <h3> Create Agents and Clients: </h3>
   I created a Client and Agent Tab so I could setup a communnication path between them:

 <img width="468" alt="Image" src="https://github.com/user-attachments/assets/e1d644c2-11db-47fd-b595-2838ea452a13" />